 Maybe we're trying to validate a very high-level problem just to see if it’s even a problem.
 We could throw up a landing page detailing out a possible solution or even a video.
 Testing how many email signups we get gives us a measurable result and gets us closer to solving the right problem and finding the right market.

-What we build doesn’t have to be functional.
+Depending on the audience we're testing with, what we build doesn’t have to be functional.
 It doesn’t have to be “complete”.
 It just needs to test a hypothesis and be measurable.

 Not everything we test moves forward.
 Even if it gets good feedback and use, we may find it’s not on the critical path to solving the problem.
 Or we find it won’t provide enough value to users to justify spending the money to build it out.
 Maybe they like it, but won’t pay for it.
 Based on this feedback, we can determine what does move forward, what we keep refining, and what we discard.
 No matter what direction it goes, we’re learning more about our users and their problem.